manufus/manufus/README.md

 👋 Hi, I'm Manu!

 Welcome to my GitHub!
 I’m a UI/UX designer with a background in Human-Computer Interaction and Design (HCID) and a bachelor's in Industrial Design Engineering, where I graduated as valedictorian.
-I love designing user-centered, impactful experiences across digital platforms and have nearly 2 years of experience in UI/UX design for VR applications.
+I love designing user-centered, impactful experiences across digital platforms and have 2 years of experience in UI/UX design.

-🔧 Technologies & Tools
+🔧 Skills & Toolkit

+Design: Figma, Adobe XD, Miro, Design Systems, UCD, Prototyping, User Research

-Languages & Frameworks: JavaScript, TypeScript, Angular, Dart, HTML, CSS
+Development: JavaScript, TypeScript, Dart, Angular, Ionic, React, HTML, CSS

-Design Tools: Figma, Adobe XD, Illustrator

-Frameworks: Ionic, React

-Specializations: Prototyping, User Research, Human-Centered Design

-🌱 Current Projects
+🌱 Key Projects

-DeviceAgnostic: Exploring Device-Agnostic Design with Dart & Flutter.
+DeviceAgnostic: Exploring Device-Agnostic Design with Dart & Flutter

-Full Stack Open: Full stack web development course exercises in React, Node.js, and more.
+Full Stack Open: Full stack web development course exercises in React, Node.js, and more

-Flavor Fiesta: User-centered mobile app for food discovery, built with Ionic and Angular.
+Flavor Fiesta: User-centered mobile app for food discovery, built with Ionic and Angular

+Design Systems for CMMS UI: Applying UCD principles to mobile applications (Master Thesis)

 🎮 Fun Facts

-Gaming Enthusiast: A longtime gamer from shooters like CSGO or Valorant to Rocket League or Brawl Stars!

-Passionate about Design: Enjoy blending art and functionality to create intuitive, beautiful interfaces.
+Committed & Curious: Always ready to learn and think in different ways

+Hobbies: Sports, motorcycle rides, and reading (including manga)

+Perspective: Empathetic, with a good sense of humor

+"The future is uncertain but promising."

 📫 Connect with Me

 LinkedIn: linkedin.com/in/manuel-hortelano-rodriguez/

-Thanks for stopping by! 😊 Let’s connect and create something amazing!
+Thanks for stopping by! 😊